macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 37: August 16, 2019

+**Today's Progress**: #R6D37 Went to a nearby waterland today.
+Lots of fun and play with my kids. #Ruby kata solved after breakfast #Codewars: "Center of the Matrix" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 555 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 36: August 15, 2019

 **Today's Progress**: #R6D36 Only one kata today and then off to the beach! #Ruby kata solved in #Codewars: "greetings with First Name AND Last Name" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

 **Thoughts:** Rank 557 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
 Goals: 1.
 Finish the Microverse curicullum

 ## Day 35: August 14, 2019